microsoft/FluidFramework/common/lib/common-definitions/UPCOMING.md

-## Upcoming Breaking changes being staged in this release
+## Breaking changes to expect in upcoming releases

 - [ITelemetryBaseLogger.supportsTags to be deleted](#ITelemetryBaseLogger.supportstags-to-be-deleted)